Chickpea Stew with Chard // Garbanzo con Acelga

 Although it is my goal to include beans, lentils and other legumes in our daily diet, it is not always easy for my husband and I to agree on a taste or recipe.
 At times, I make a pot of black beans and think they have never been tastier while he makes it clear that they don’t have his stamp of approval.
 Other times, I throw together a bean and squash chili with a touch of cocoa powder and he can’t wait for me to make it again.
 I am constantly looking for more options when it comes to bean recipes, always looking for that one I can make over and over again.

-Peruvian Garbanzo Swiss Chard Stew is one of those delicious options.
+Peruvian Chickpea Stew with Chard is one of those delicious options.
 Really, I threw it together one day convinced that I would be the only one eating it.
 Surprisingly, my husband asked for seconds!
 This comes together rather simply and I can have nearly everything on hand and just purchase the greens at the last minute.
 And I will make a confession, although this recipe is traditionally made with swiss chard, we prefer it with spinach.
 Please, use whatever appeals to you more!

 - 2 teaspoons oil